NizarSteria/devoxx2017/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

+##Deployment
+This section shows you how to deploy an Angular app to Cloud Foundry and Heroku.

+##Build Cloud Foundry
+Create a Pivotal account and install the cf CLI.
+Then run the following commands to build and deploy your application.

+* ng build -prod --aot
+* cd dist && touch Staticfile
+* cf push ng-demo